warmthless/split-deconvolution/README.md

 verifies the correctness of split deconvolution.

-In the second part, we provide the detailed steps to deploy the split deconvolution on Google Edge TPU.
+In the second part, we provide the detailed steps to deploy the split deconvolution on Google Edge TPU and NCS2.
 Meanwhile, we compare the runtime of the baseline deconvolution and the split deconvolution, which demonstrates the significant performance speedup of split deconvolution over the baseline implementation.
 Since the native deconvolution (transpose convolution) is not supported on Google Edge TPU, we implement the deconvolution using the well-konwn zero padding